adelshb/qec-with-code/README.md

 # QEC with Code

-This repository provides a library of **Quantum Error Correction (QEC)** code implementations using **Stim**.
+This repository provides a collection of **Quantum Error Correction (QEC)** code implementations using **Stim**.
 The goal is to demonstrate how QEC works with different error thresholds and provide practical examples of implementing error correction codes on quantum circuits.

 ### Overview